15 Things to do in Estepona

 If you want to get a taste of what it’s like to live like a local in a city where the people are very serious about their food and drink, then hit Malaga, basically.
 And while it’s been tricky to narrow them down, here are a few of the Luxury Villa Collection’s pick of best Malaga restaurants.

-The only Michelin-starred restaurant in Malaga is at the port, just next to the lighthouse at Muelle Uno.
+One of fourteen Michelin-starred restaurants in Malaga is at the port, just next to the lighthouse at Muelle Uno.
 It’s the culinary base of Jose Carlos Garcia who is one of the most famous names in food in the city.
 The chef himself will be in the kitchen while you dine in this pleasant, spacious dining room which extends onto the terrace outside when the sun shines.

 The dining room is one of our favourites in the city: its hard-edged industrial chic is offset by a comfy softness – think a sharp glass box with classic Eames chairs in grey, and thick pile rugs to soften the pressed concrete.
 (LOVE it.)
 Food-wise, it’s the finest of fine dining with plate after delightfully crafted plate descending on your table over the course of a meal.